microsoft/Windows-universal-samples/Samples/DisablingScreenCapture/README.md

 - Blocking screen capture for a specific page by setting [IsScreenCaptureEnabled](http://msdn.microsoft.com/library/windows/apps/dn281123) to **false** when the user navigates to the page, then setting it back to **true** when the user navigates away.
+- Allowing and blocking system-initiated app capture such as Xbox Game Bar.

 **Note** The Windows universal samples require Visual Studio to build and Windows 10 to execute.